 By Chibuzo Ukaibe, Abuja

-Former national publicity secretary of Peoples Democratic Party (PDP) Chief Olisa Metuh has undergone medical treatment for a protracted spinal chord ailment in a London hospital.
+Former national publicity secretary of the Peoples Democratic Party (PDP) Chief Olisa Metuh has warned that he would no longer be used as a guinea pig for political persecution.

 Read the Source post on Leadership Newspaper.